digital-asset/daml/docs/source/ops/metering.rst

 To run a metering report ``daml ledger metering-report`` is used with the following metering specific arguments:

-:--from:
+:``--from``:
-    The period being reported on will start from the given date.
+    A start date that is used to initiate the reporting period.
 Events on or after this date will be included.

-:--to:
+:``--to``:
     An end date that may be used to terminate the reporting period.
 Events prior to this date will be included.
-    If an end date is not provided then the report will contain counts of all events that occurred after the to date.
+    If an end date is not provided then the report will contain counts of all events that occurred on or after the ``--from`` date.

-:--application:
+:``--application``:
-    An optional application can be provided to limit the report to a single application.
+    Optionally, provide an application to limit the report to that application.

-The from and to dates above should be provided formatted as ``yyyy-mm-dd``.
+The from and to dates above should be formatted ``yyyy-mm-dd``.
 The exact timestamp used for the report will be the start of the UTC day provided.

 Other non-metering specific Daml assistant flags may also be used alongside those shown above.